AxisCommunications/docker-acap/README.md

 docker run --rm docker-acap:<ARCH> <device ip> <rootpasswd> install
 ```

-Or by manually installing the .eap file from the `build` folder by using the Web GUI in the device:
+Or by manually installing the .eap file by using the Web GUI in the device:

 ```sh
 http://<device ip>/#settings/apps